 Sanders and Sayers could both cut full-speed on a dime.
 Human highlight reels, and 2 of the 4 greatest backs I’ve ever seen.
 See Vol. 1.

 Badfinger, a Welsh/English group primarily known for their early 70s work, were led by Pete Ham, and featured also Tom Evans and Joey Molland.
-A truly great, and too-oft forgotten band.
+A truly great, and too-oft forgotten band that was to be plagued by tragedy.

 Mr. Harry Nilsson was unquestionably one of the premier songwriters of his generation.
 Witty, trenchant lyrics, frequently concerning isolation, accompanied wonderful melodies.
 When asked who his favourite American band was, John Lennon unhesitatingly replied “Nilsson”.
 As did Paul McCartney, for that matter.